Visitor Health & Safety Guidelines

 Some attractions and tours are open.
 Visitors should connect with their tour operators directly for additional information about operation status and specific protocols.

 Access to Old San Juan from 11:00 PM - 5:00 AM will be limited to residents and tourists staying in the area.

 Casinos and Golf Courses

-Casinos are operating at 30% capacity.
+Casinos are open at 30% capacity within curfew hours.

 Note: Tourism businesses have an appointed Health & Safety Officer responsible for enforcing these measures.